BenAlderfer/Windows-Promela-jSpin-Setup/README.md

 4) Reboot.

-5) Put a shortcut to "spin.exe" on your desktop for convenience.
+5) Put a shortcut to "Spin/spin.exe" on your desktop for convenience.